Expert Tree Watering Tips

 Support your local new trees

 If you've got new trees on your street, take part in our #WateringWednesday initiative by giving them a drink every Wednesday during the summer months.
-Your local council will be watering the trees, but we can all do our part by providing additional water, ensuring these baby trees will grow to keep your street cool for many decades to come.
+Your local council will be watering trees, but we can all do our part by providing additional water, ensuring these baby trees will grow to keep your street cool for many decades to come.

 -